Mizux/vim-colorschemes/README.md

 # Vim Colorschemes
-My colorschemes, code inspired by pencil.vim and silenthill.vim colorscheme.
+My 'color scheme for vim', code inspired by pencil.vim and silenthill.vim colorscheme.

 ## Table of contents